 The human face conveys a wealth of complex information (e.g., identity, gaze, emotion, gender, etc.) critical for social interactions.
-Despite face information is conveyed via subtle variations captured by the retina, its analysis by the human visual system is fast and accurate.
+Despite face information is conveyed via subtle luminance variations on the retina, its analysis by most human visual systems is fast and accurate.

-The lab is part of two research institutes at the Université Catholique de Louvain (UCL, Belgium): the Institute of Research in Psychology (IPSY) and the Institute of Neuroscience (IoNS), located respectively in Louvain-la-Neuve and Brussels.
+The lab is part of two research institutes at the Université Catholique de Louvain (UCL, Belgium): the Psychological Sciences Research Institute (IPSY) and the Institute of Neuroscience (IoNS), located respectively in Louvain-la-Neuve and Brussels.